flexera-public/policy_templates/cost/kubecost/cluster/README.md

-# Kubecost Cluster Sizing Recommendations cust
+# Kubecost Cluster Rightsizing Recommendations

 ## What it does